Technostress – the aftermath of digitalisation

 I wonder: has technology accelerated our lives to the extent that we have reached our limits for how resilient we can be as humans?

 One metaphor occupies my thoughts.
 When we first introduced cars, we had no regulations, street signs, or seat belts.
-We still use cars today, but our chances of getting safe to the destination are far higher.
+We still use cars today, but our chances of getting safely to the destination are far higher.
 Have we reached the point in history where we need to develop a technological seat belt?

 * The above piece is a personal reflection and should not be seen as research insights.